1. Work out how much you need to borrow

 Before you apply for a secured loan, consider what you want to use the money for and how much you need to borrow.

-It’s important to remember that with secured loans, your home could be repossessed if you don’t keep up with the loan repayments.
+It’s important to remember that with secured loans, your home could be at risk of repossession if you don’t keep up with the loan repayments.
 So you also need to think carefully about how much you can afford to repay each month over the term.
 Also, if you consolidate your existing borrowing, you may be extending the term and increasing the amount you repay in total.

 Your affordability will depend on a few factors, including your income, your individual circumstances and how much equity you have in your home.
 (You can work out the equity by deducting the amount you owe on your mortgage from your house value.
 Whatever you have left over is classed as your equity).